Why “Human”, Not “User”?

 For international letters, Swiss Post displays rates for Germany by default, because these are by far the most popular rates.
 This way, most users will receive the information they need without an additional click.
 All other users can change the destination.

 Checking back in with users is an ongoing task during the concept and design phase of a project.
 Just a few weeks after the start of the project, we conducted the first of four iterative user tests with a click prototype.
 Again — following the 80/20 rule — we used the most important scenarios and the most frequent usage context: Mobile.
 We made sure that our sample group represented the Swiss population in terms of age and level of education.

 Where we didn’t get positive results, we kept adapting and testing the concept until we were sure we had it right.
 This way, we put the merger of contents for private and business customers through its paces based on various examples.
 For three full test cycles, we looked for the catch that would keep us from merging the customer segments.

 Make your customers happy with good user experience.

 We know the needs of your customers before we realize your web project.

 Among the digital agencies we are the number 1 in usability.

-We have been supporting the Swiss Post on its path to digitalization for around 20 years.
-For this website relaunch, we were in charge of user experience, design, and frontend to backend implementation on Sitecore 9.
-We also supported the Swiss Post in setting up the infrastructure and integrating the servers.
+We have been supporting the Swiss Post on its path to digitalisation for around 20 years.
+For this website relaunch, we were in charge of user experience, design, and frontend to backend implementation on Sitecore 9 and more.